The Death of "Traffic" as a Metric

 Why This Is Uncomfortable

-Letting go of traffic as a primary metric means:
+Letting go of volume as the main metric means:

 - focusing on harder truths